 Don’t let kidney stones negatively affect your quality of life when simple solutions are within reach.
-At Aloha Urology, board-certified urologist Garry Peers, MD, and his experienced medical team ease pain caused by kidney stones and surgically remove the stones when necessary.
-Aloha Urology has two locations in Honolulu and another in Lihue, Hawaii.
-If you experience abdominal pain or pain with urination, call your nearest office for an appointment.
+At Aloha Urology, board-certified urologists Garry Peers, MD, Tim Roytman, MD, and Jason Smotherman, MD, ease pain caused by kidney stones and surgically remove the stones when necessary.
+Aloha Urology has locations in Honolulu, Hawaii and the neighboring islands.
+If you experience abdominal pain or pain with urination, call our office for an appointment.

 Kidney stones are hard mineral and salt deposits that form inside your kidneys.
 They are either small like a grain of sand or the size of a pearl.

 In many cases, kidney stones pass through your body on their own.
 But sometimes kidney stones get stuck in your urinary tract, are painful, and block urine flow.

 What are the symptoms of kidney stones?